knovichikhin/pyemv/README.rst

 ``PyEMV`` package provides methods to generate

-- Application Cryptograms (TC, ARQC, or AAC) that's used to verify ICC
+- Application Cryptograms (TC, ARQC, or AAC) that's used to verify ICC.
-- Authorization Response Cryptogram (ARPC) that's used to verify card issuer
+- Authorization Response Cryptogram (ARPC) that's used to verify card issuer.
-- Secure Messaging Integrity and Confidentiality that's used by the issuer to update values on the ICC
+- Secure Messaging Integrity and Confidentiality that's used by the issuer to update values on the ICC.
-- Dynamic Card Verification Values
+- Dynamic Card Verification Values.

 Install: